liveview-native/live_view_native/guides/ex_doc_notebooks/stylesheets.md

 <!-- livebook:{"break_markdown":true} -->

-To create a color set, enter the RGB values or a hexcode.
+To create a color set, enter the RGB values or a hexcode as shown in the image below.
+If you don't see the sidebar with color options, click the icon in the top-right of your Xcode app and click the **Show attributes inspector** icon shown highlighted in blue.

 <!-- livebook:{"break_markdown":true} -->